UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Ethical Considerations

-Annotators were recruited through a professional external services company.
+\paragraph{Annotator Demographics} Annotators were recruited through a professional external services company.
 All annotators assigned to a given data point were native speakers of the language represented in the data.
 Table~\ref{tab:participant-compact} summarizes the annotator demographics (education, region, age distribution, and gender).
-Each data worker was compensated at the rate of \$2 per data point.
+Each data worker was compensated at the rate of \$2 per data point, which is significantly higher than the average for an regular annotation task.